Mordi Bimol

-Mordi anak Bimol (born 20 January 1985) is a Malaysian politician who has served as the Member of Parliament (MP) for Mas Gading since May 2018.
+Mordi anak Bimol (born 20 January 1985) is a Malaysian politician who has served as the Deputy Minister of Youth and Sports in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Mohammed Taufiq Johari since December 2025 and the Member of Parliament (MP) for Mas Gading since May 2018.
 He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
-He has also served as the State Vice Chairman of DAP of Sarawak since November 2018 and Chairman of DAP of Tasik Biru.
-In addition, he served as the special assistant to Stampin MP Chong Chieng Jen.
+He has also served as the State Vice Chairman of DAP of Sarawak since November 2018 and Branch Chairman of DAP of Tasik Biru.
+In addition, he previously served as the special assistant to Stampin MP and Member of the Sarawak State Legislative Assembly for Padungan Chong Chieng Jen.
 He is a Bidayuh from Sarawak.

 Early life and education

 Mordi completed his secondary education at Sekolah Menengah Kebangsaan Batu Kawa (Batu Kawa National Secondary School).
 He later completed his tertiary education at University of Malaysia, Sarawak (UNIMAS), graduating with a degree in aquatic science in 2008.
 Mordi worked as a reporter for The Borneo Post's sister publication Utusan Borneo for a brief period.

 Political career

 Mordi began his political career when he joined the DAP in 2011.
 He has served as special assistant to DAP vice chairman and Sarawak state liaison committee chairman Chong Chieng Jen ever since.

 In May 2013, Mordi contested in his first election after being selected as the DAP candidate to contest in a four-cornered fight for the Mas Gading federal seat during the 13th Malaysian general election.
 Whilst campaigning, Mordi was rushed to hospital in Bau after experiencing some difficulty in breathing and chest pain.
 He eventually finished third in the polls.

 In November 2015, Mordi was elected into the 15-member DAP Sarawak state liaison committee.

 In April 2016, Mordi was announced as DAP's candidate to contest for the Tasik Biru state seat in the 11th Sarawak state election by Chong during the launch of the party's new operations centre.
 However, Mordi was unsuccessful in his challenge against his opponent from the Progressive Democratic Party (PDP).

 On 10 May 2018, Mordi was elected as an MP following the results of the historic 14th Malaysian general election.
 His victory was considered a surprise as in doing so, he managed to defeat the incumbent, Anthony Nogeh Gumbek, who was touted as a heavyweight as the then-caretaker Deputy Minister of Agriculture and Agro-based Industry of Malaysia.
 Later in November 2018, Mordi was elected as vice chairman of DAP's Sarawak state liaison committee alongside Padungan assemblyman (MLA) Wong King Wei.